Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Benchmark results

-In conclusion, \cyqpalm{} is significantly faster than \hpipm{} across the board, with the highest speedup factors being achieved for a small number of masses (where the performance of \cyqlone{}'s batched linear algebra is much higher than that of BLASFEO), and for long horizons (where the cost and the overhead in the CR phase of \cyqlone{} are small compared to the duration of the Riccati phase).
+In conclusion, \cyqpalm{} is significantly faster than \hpipm{} across the board, achieving the largest speedups for a small number of masses (where the performance of \cyqlone{}'s batched linear algebra is much higher than that of BLASFEO), and for long horizons (where the cost and the overhead in the CR phase of \cyqlone{} are small compared to the duration of the Riccati phase).